-This next question is about any committed relationships you have been in while you have been at since you enrolled in [INSTITUTION] in the last 12 months.
+This next question is about any committed relationships you have been in while you have been at [INSTITUTION] in the last 12 months.
 A committed relationship can be any of the following:

-- Marriage or civil union

-- Domestic partnership or cohabitation

-- Steady or serious relationship

-- Other ongoing relationship involving physical or sexual contact67

-25.46.
-Since you enrolled at While you have been at [INSTITUTION] in the last 12 months, has a partner controlled or tried to control you?
-Examples could be when someone:68

-- kept you from going to classes or pursuing your educational goals - did not allow you to see or talk with friends or family - made decisions for you such as, where you go or what you wear or eat - threatened to "out" you to others
+- Marriage or civil union - Domestic partnership or cohabitation - Steady or serious relationship - Other ongoing relationship involving physical or sexual contact - 46.
+While you have been at [INSTITUTION] in the last 12 months, has a partner controlled or tried to control you?
+Examples could be when someone: - kept you from going to classes or pursuing your educational goals; - did not allow you to see or talk with friends or family; - made decisions for you such as, where you go or what you wear or eat; and - threatened to "out" you to others.